rossta/sudokill/README.markdown

 ### At NYU ###

+The game server is currently available on linserv1.cims.nyu.edu, port 44444.

+	$ ruby script/play NAME linserv1.cims.nyu.edu 44444

-The game is also available on linserv1.cims.nyu.edu.
-The game server is listening on port 44444.
-To view the game, visit the [Sudocoup game](http://linserv1.cims.nyu.edu:45678) and log in with the following options:
+To view, visit the [Sudocoup game](http://linserv1.cims.nyu.edu:45678) and log in with the following options:

 	host: linserv1.cims.nyu.edu
 	port: 48080